Diagnosis and staging

 Perform contrast-enhanced CT of the chest, liver adrenals and lower neck before any biopsy procedure.
 [2005, amended 2019]

-Offer image-guided biopsy to people with peripheral lung lesions when treatment can be planned on the basis of this test.
+Offer image-guided biopsy to people with peripheral lung lesions when treatment can be planned based on this test.
 [2011, amended 2019]

 Biopsy any enlarged intrathoracic nodes (10 mm or larger maximum short axis on CT) or other lesions in preference to the primary lesion if determination of nodal stage affects treatment.
-Some people with lung cancer will not be well enough for treatment with curative intent.
-This needs to be taken into account when choosing diagnostic and staging investigations.
 [2011, amended 2019]

 Offer flexible bronchoscopy to people with central lesions on CT if nodal staging does not influence treatment.
 [2011, amended 2019]

-Offer PET-CT (if not already done), followed by EBUS‑TBNA and/or EUS‑FNA, to people with suspected lung cancer who have enlarged intrathoracic lymph nodes (lymph nodes greater than or equal to 10 mm short axis on CT) and who could potentially have treatment with curative intent.
+For people with suspected lung cancer who have enlarged intrathoracic lymph nodes (lymph nodes greater than or equal to 10 mm short axis on CT) and who could potentially have treatment with curative intent, offer PET-CT (if not already done), followed by EBUS‑TBNA or EUS‑FNA, or both.
 [2019]

-Evaluate PET-CT-positive or enlarged intrathoracic nodes using a systematic approach (sampling any suspicious node on CT, PET or USS) with EBUS‑TBNA and/or EUS‑FNA if nodal status would affect the treatment plan.
-[2019]
+If nodal status would affect the treatment plan, evaluate PET-CT-positive or enlarged intrathoracic nodes using a systematic approach (sampling any suspicious node on CT, PET or USS) with:

 Consider surgical mediastinal staging for people with a negative EBUS‑TBNA or EUS‑FNA if clinical suspicion of nodal malignancy is high and nodal status would affect their treatment plan.
 [2019]

-We have produced an algorithm on intrathoracic nodal staging of non-small cell lung cancer in patients being considered for radical treatment.
+We have produced an algorithm on intrathoracic nodal staging of NSCLC in patients being considered for radical treatment.

 For a short explanation of why the committee made these recommendations and how they might affect practice, see the rationale and impact section on EBUS-TBNA and EUS-FNA.

-Confirm the presence of isolated distant metastases/synchronous tumours by biopsy or further imaging (for example, MRI or PET-CT) in people being considered for treatment with curative intent.
+Confirm the presence of isolated distant metastases or synchronous tumours by biopsy or further imaging (for example, MRI or PET-CT) in people for whom treatment with curative intent is an option.
 [2011]

-Do not offer dedicated brain imaging to people with clinical stage I NSCLC who have no neurological symptoms and are having treatment with curative intent.
+Do not offer dedicated brain imaging to people with clinical stage 1 NSCLC who have no neurological symptoms and are having treatment with curative intent.
 [2019]

-Offer contrast-enhanced brain CT to people with clinical stage II NSCLC who are having treatment with curative intent.
+Offer contrast-enhanced brain CT to people with clinical stage 2 NSCLC who are having treatment with curative intent.
 If CT shows suspected brain metastases, offer contrast-enhanced brain MRI.
 [2019]

-Offer contrast-enhanced brain MRI for people with stage III NSCLC who are having treatment with curative intent.
+Offer contrast-enhanced brain MRI for people with stage 3 NSCLC who are having treatment with curative intent.
 [2019]

 Offer people with clinical features suggestive of intracranial pathology CT of the head followed by MRI if normal, or MRI as an initial test.
 [2011]